iclr-blogposts/2024/_posts/2024-05-07-understanding-gradient-inversion-attacks-from-the-prior-knowledge-perspective.md

 It is not surprising that $l_2$ gradient matching functions could recover the input data well.
 Such a good performance is mainly because MLP's gradients contain enough information of intermediate features for single inputs.
 With proper labels, we could conclude that GIA works well on MLP when batchsize=1.

 However, when it comes to CNNs, such inversion gets harder.
 For convolution layers, the gradients of convolution kernels are aggregated through the whole feature map, therefore even if we set batchsize=1, gradients may still experience information discards, affecting the attack performance.
 This problem is also mentioned in R-GAP, which executes the GIA from an equation-solving perspective.
-If equations are "rank-deficient", then we cannot get an unique solution, indicating obvious information discards.
+If equations are "rank-deficient", then we cannot get a unique solution, indicating obvious information discards.
 <div class="row">
     <div class="col-sm-4 offset-md-0">
         {% include figure.html path="assets/img/2024-05-07-understanding-gradient-inversion-attacks-from-the-prior-knowledge-perspective/bs1_l2.gif" class="img-fluid rounded z-depth-1" %}